LilianBoulard/IRC-PW/README.md

+This is an IRC client/server project.
+It is a proof of work, and should not be used seriously.

 # Énoncé

 Le but de ce mini-projet est de réaliser un service de discussion en ligne (*Internet Relay Chat* ou IRC) en Python.